-Hi chasjernigan, Welcome to 2carpros and TY for the donation
+Hi chasjernigan, Welcome to 2carpros and thank you for the donation.

 Raise and support the vehicle.

 Remove the drain plug and drain fluid.
-Allow at least 5 minutes for the fluid to drain completely.
+Allow at least five minutes for the fluid to drain completely.

 Remove the gasket from the drain plug and discard.

 Install the new gasket on the drain plug.

 NOTICE: Refer to Component Fastener Tightening Notice in Cautions and Notices.

 Drain plug to 40 Nm (30 lb ft)

 IMPORTANT: Dexron III automatic transmission fluid is not compatible with this trans-axle.
 If Dexron III ATF is used, trans-axle failure will result.
 This trans-axle uses GM T-IV fluid P/N 88900925.